DylanMeeus/springboot_jwt_blog/_posts/2014-05-14-windows-azure-acs-alternative-replacement.markdown

 You can of course run the __Add STS Reference__ wizard if you are on VS 2010 or the other integrated tools.
 We supply a metadata endpoint you can import into your project.

-> **Rule Groups**: Also, if you want to do claims transformation Auth0 provides the full JavaScript language and Node.js modules at your disposal to do whatever you can think of.
-From [simple mappings](https://github.com/auth0/rules/blob/master/rules/saml-attribute-mapping.md) to more complex stuff like [tracking sign-ups, enriching User Profile and generating new Leads on Salesforce](https://docs.auth0.com/scenarios-mixpanel-fullcontact-salesforce).
+> **Rule Groups**: Auth0 [rules](https://docs.auth0.com/rules) give you outstanding power to do claims transformation.
+You have the full JavaScript language and many popular Node.js modules at your disposal to do whatever you can think of.
+From [simple mappings](https://github.com/auth0/rules/blob/master/rules/saml-attribute-mapping.md) to more complex stuff like [tracking sign-ups, enriching User Profile and generating new Leads on Salesforce](https://docs.auth0.com/scenarios-mixpanel-fullcontact-salesforce) and [Multi-factor auth](https://docs.auth0.com/mfa).

 ---